shoeheart/things/README.md

   * Oldest of adopted Animal dies, freeing up a position for a new AnimalAdoption

 #### Dashboard
-If you signup and sign in you can view the Dashboard to see counts of People, Animals, Adoptions, and Toys
+View the Dashboard to see counts of People, Animals, Adoptions, and Toys

 #### Soft Delete Behavior
 The system is set to disallow deletion of any actual database rows, and rather uses an is_deleted flag on each table.
 This allows the log_data field on each row for each table to record and retain the full audit history of what data changed, when, and under whose authority.